erv-teo/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
-      Expected: First patient is deleted from the list.
+      Expected: First person is deleted from the list.
 Details of the deleted contact shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.